-The audit committee of the Board of Directors has selected EisnerAmper LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2011 and has further directed that management submit the selection of EisnerAmper LLP as the Company's independent registered public accounting firm for ratification by the stockholders at the Annual Meeting.
-EisnerAmper LLP audited the Company's financial statements in 2009 and 2010.
+The audit committee of the Board of Directors has selected EisnerAmper LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2012 and has further directed that the Board of Directors submit the selection of EisnerAmper LLP as the Company's independent registered public accounting firm for ratification by the stockholders at the Annual Meeting.
+EisnerAmper LLP audited the Company's financial statements in 2010 and 2011.
 Representatives of EisnerAmper LLP are expected to be present at the Annual Meeting, will have an opportunity to make a statement if they so desire and will be available to respond to appropriate questions.